rortizv/conteo_ciudadano_postgresql/README.md

 # conteo_ciudadano_postgresql

 Conteo Ciudadano is an app developed in PHP that connects to a PostgreSQL database.
-Both on localhost.

 The app is the solution to an end-of-semester project proposed to in Data Bases II subject at Software Engineering program of the University of Cartagena.